maxim-08/handling-system/archive/README.md

 Optimization Monitoring Parallel Processing Great things never come from comfort zones.
 Load Balancing Message Queue Pull Request Kafka I find that the harder I work, the more luck I seem to have.
 Scalability Framework Security Deployment Database Indexing Happiness is not something ready made.
 It comes from your own actions.
 Dream big and dare to fail.
 I find that the harder I work, the more luck I seem to have.
 Artificial Intelligence Predictive Analytics The only way to do great work is to love what you do.
 Performance DNS Routing Data Pipeline Agile
-Firewalls Python Framework CI/CD RabbitMQ Load Balancing Message Queue
+Firewalls Python Framework CI/CD RabbitMQ Load Balancing Message Queue Difficult roads often lead to beautiful destinations.
+Happiness is not something ready made.
+It comes from your own actions.
+Load Testing Edge Computing GraphQL Deployment NLP Dream big and dare to fail.
+Monitoring